-Flood hits as 2nd in trio of storms reaches California
+California flood sweeps cabins, cars down coastal canyon

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

+“The water kept getting higher, and higher and higher, and then all the debris kept backing up and took out all the bridges, overflowed the bank, took out a bunch of cabins, took out a bunch of cars,” Todd Martin, who works at El Capitan campground, told the Santa Maria Times.

+Five of the vehicles and part of a cabin were found on the beach, officials said.

-By early afternoon the latest storm system had dumped more than 5 inches of rain in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.
+By early afternoon more than 5 inches of rain had fallen in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.

-Throughout the day, forecasters issued a flurry of flash flood warnings and lower level advisories as the storm moved from north to south down the length of California with high rates of rainfall.

-“Storm #2 packing some punch,” the Los Angeles-area National Weather Service office wrote.
+A sheriff’s helicopter returning to an airport after the canyon incident spotted a car swamped by water.
+A woman screaming for help from higher ground nearby was hoisted to safety, Zaniboni said.

+In downtown Los Angeles, five people were rescued from a homeless encampment that was flooded.
+And in the San Diego area, four students had minor injuries after they were hit by a toppled tree near Chula Vista Middle School.

 Runoff and rockslides in the Santa Monica Mountains west of Los Angeles forced the California Highway Patrol to close all canyon roads in the Malibu area.